 It doesn’t include the GNU software and libraries

 If you agree that GNU software is a defining characteristic of a Linux distro, to the point where we should all be referring to Linux distros as GNU/Linux, then there’s no way that Android can be a Linux distro.
-Android includes very little GNU software, most notably, the Android team developed a customized C library called Bionic, rather than use the GNU C Library.
+Android includes very little GNU software.
+Most notably, the Android team developed a customized C library called Bionic, rather than using the GNU C Library.